duniter/duniter/readme.md

 NodeCoin only *aims* to be an implementation of the OpenUDC protocol, but it is not.
 Firstly because OpenUDC protocol is still a in drafting state, and secondly because NodeCoin have some divergences in its mecanisms.
 Consequently, NodeCoin proposes its own protocol which differs with OpenUDC.
 However, we hope that those protocols will join at some point.

+## Get involved in NodeCoin project

+For the moment NodeCoin is developed only by its author.
+If you wish to participate/debate on it, you may join OpenUDC XMPP chatroom (open-udc@muc.jappix.com) on [OpenUDC blog](http://www.openudc.org/) (chat is available on the bottom-right corner of the blog) and contact *cgeek*.

 # License